SFDO-Tooling/MetaDeploy/docs/running_heroku.md

-# MetaDeploy for Partners - Heroku Deployment
+# Running MetaDeploy on Heroku

 This document outlines the steps necessary for the installation and setup of a new MetaDeploy instance in Heroku.
 Thanks to Claudio Moraes for developing this setup guide.